daquicker/Space-Engineers-Refinery-Management-Script/README.md

 However, Ores that can be processed by the Arc Furnace, will be processed in parallel with Ores in the refineries if possible.</br>
 Refineries will help out Arc Furnaces if their own demand or supply hits 0.

+Manual override:</br>
+Ex:</br>
+Platinum target not reached, platinum being refined.</br>
+You need silver asap.

+Just manually drag the silver to the first slot on any refinery(ies) you want, the script will omit those refineries untill the silver you added in has been processed.
+Afterwards it will regain functionality as if nothing happened.

 Current default priority order:

 Refineries</br>